 How to Invest In and Buy Japanese Yen

-Japan's economy is the third largest in the world, after the U.S. and Chinese economies, with nominal gross domestic product of about $4.21 trillion in 2015.
-But, the country's status as the world's largest creditor, rather than its economic prowess, has given its currency - the Japanese yen - a safe-haven reputation in the marketplace.
+Japan's economy is the third largest in the world, after the U.S. and Chinese economies, with a nominal gross domestic product of about $4.21 trillion in 2015.
+But the country's status as the world's largest creditor, rather than its economic prowess, has given its currency—the Japanese yen—a safe-haven reputation in the marketplace.
 As a result, the Japanese yen has become the third most traded currency in the foreign exchange market after the U.S. dollar and the euro.

 During the eurozone's sovereign debt crisis, the Japanese yen appreciated significantly in value as one of the few safe-haven currencies, particularly after the Swiss franc was pegged to the euro's valuation to prevent further appreciation.

 The Japanese yen has also been a popular carry trade in the past, due to the low interest rates that made it cheap to borrow.
 While the currency lost some of this clout in 2015 and 2016, the currency plays a vital role in the lives of many international investors.

 The Japanese yen has a safe-haven status, and traders use the currency for capital gains opportunities and hedging purposes.

 Safe Havens, Carry Trades, and Hedges